Sustainable Running Festival

 Banning aluminum, reducing plastic: Thanks to good cooperation with the partners responsible for providing drinks, all aluminum containers and cans were removed from the event and the use of plastic bottles was reduced enormously.
 Fresh Salzburg spring water from tanks is offered at the refreshment stations, and electrolyte drinks freshly mixed with powder.
 At the refreshment stations and at the destination, all participants drink from compostable cups (which naturally decompose within 40 days); in the catering trade, a deposit system ensures a significant reduction in waste.
 The starter packages are not made of plastic, but of corn starch.

 Environmentally conscious arrival: The Salzburg Marathon expressly recommends that all participants travel by environmentally friendly public transport (e.g. train).
-In the urban area, public transport and bicycles are the most effective means of transportation.
-On the day of the race, the start number is valid as a ticket for public transport in the city area.
+In the city, public transport and bicycles are the most effective means of getting around.
+On the day of the race, the starting number is valid as a ticket for public transport in the city to travel to and from the event - from three hours before the start of the competition until the end of the day.

 Reduction of motorized traffic: With the exception of the ORF camera motorcycles and the police motorcycles, which are important for the safe running of the event, there are no motorized vehicles on the running course.
 All employees and parts of the blue light organizations move along the route on mountain bikes or e-bikes.
 The Salzburg Marathon is the day of the year with the least traffic in the city of Mozart anyway!